 She currently contributes to several working committees including serving as the foundation’s lead representative to the Conservation Measures Partnership, and currently serves on its board.
 She served as a co-chair for the Funders of the Amazon Basin collaborative during 2020.
 She also serves on the board for a recently created non-profit committed to elevating women’s role in conservation, Planet Women.

-Paulina holds a bachelor’s degree in environmental studies from the University of Waterloo, Canada, and has carried out post-graduate studies in gender and natural resource management at FLACSO-Ecuador.
-She is bilingual in English and Spanish, and also speaks Portuguese.
+Paulina holds a Master’s of environmental management from Duke University with a focus on environmental leadership as well as a Bachelor’s degree in environmental studies from the University of Waterloo, Canada.
+Her post-graduate studies include gender and natural resources management at FLACSO-Ecuador.
+Paulina speaks English, Spanish and Portuguese.